 The MFA offers funding to assist schools in need that want to bring student groups to the Museum.

-Rothwell School Bus Fund for Fall Visits
+Rothwell School Bus Fund for Visits TO THE MFA

 The Bernard J. Rothwell School Bus Fund was established in 2006 to provide schools in need with bus transportation subsidies of $250 to bring classes to the MFA for gallery instructor-guided tours.
 This fund was made possible by a grant from the Paul Taylor and Adeline Gertrude Magrane Rothwell Philanthropic Fund at the recommendation of a current gallery instructor.